Rolex President Bracelet Complete Guide and History

 To prevent this, Rolex has gone to great lengths.
 Today, the Presidential bracelet is more robust and durable than ever – whilst retaining its original charm and elegance that it was always meant to have.
 Rolex’s innovation leads the company to the hard material ceramic, and the most recent bracelet made for the Day-Date 40 now features ceramic inserts inside the links to prevent premature wear and stretch to the bracelet.

-In width, the President bracelet has three links, with the middle-link being polished and the side links being brushed.
+In width, the President bracelet has three links, with the middle link being polished and the side links being brushed.
 The side of the bracelet is polished to give the precious metal of the bracelet an exclusive sheen.

 Moving onto the clasp, the President bracelet has a hidden crown clasp.
-The purpose of the clasp is to avoid breaking up the design of the bracelet, but rather making it seamless in design from one side to the other.
+The purpose of the clasp is to avoid breaking up the design of the bracelet, but rather make it seamless in design from one side to the other.
 The clasp is so seamlessly integrated that an unknowing person will have a hard time realizing it is there.
 The bracelet is opened by pulling up the Rolex coronet crown on the bracelet which is a concealed lever.
 Like magic, the clasp locking mechanism appears and the bracelet opens up.

 Rolex Day-Date upgrade in 2015